tobigithub/Coursera-Data-Science-Specialization/PA1_template.md

 ![plot of chunk unnamed-chunk-14](./PA1_template_files/figure-html/unnamed-chunk-14.png)

 As can be seen, the person gets up a bit later on weekends.
-There is no sudden increase in steps at a few minutes past 5.
+There is no sudden increase in steps at a few minutes past five.
 Additionally, the activity is more evenly distributed.